Cold Brew Coffee Ratio Formula

-Place ice into the cone filter placed over the open end of the Aeropress which contains the ground coffee.
+Place ice into the cone filter placed over the open end of the Aeropress, which contains the ground coffee.

 A cold brew coffee requires twice the amount of coffee grounds as the typical drip brew method.

-Once your coffee concentrate has been created you can dilute it.
+Once your coffee concentrate has been created, you can dilute it.

-The best method is to use an equal cold brew concentrate to water ratio.
+Some cold brew enthusiasts say the best method is to use an equal cold brew concentrate to water ratio.
 Adding an equal amount of cold water brings the ratio to 1:8.

 Coffee beans with citrus flavors will have those flavors lost or subdued if used during cold brewing.